- Run Bag and Contents

 In the event of very poor weather conditions the run route may be changed for safety reasons.

 The run section is 90% on rough track and goes onto the highest fells in the country.
 Fell running shoes are recommended.
 For reasons of safety you must take with you on the run some form of bag containing full body cover, foil survival blanket, whistle and suitable map of the route.
 There are no feed stations on the run so you must also take sufficient food and hydration with you.
 You must satify yourself that the map you take on the run is suitable to navigate the route by.
-Maps will not be available to buy at registration.
+Suitable waterproof maps will be available to buy at registration for £1.

 THIS IS FAR FROM AN ORDINARY TRIATHLON RUN ROUTE.
 The run bag has not been included as some form of handicap, two people died in one week in separate incidents on Helvellyn in 2008 The temperature on the top could well be close to freezing and it will probably be in cloud and raining.
 If you break your ankle in those conditions you will very quickly become dangerously cold as well as suffering natural shock reaction.
 You need something that has the capability of keeping you reasonably warm in such an eventuality.
 You must decide what.